FRC1257/robotics-training/docs/frc/1-Basics/2-Motors.md

 ![SPARK MAX](img/SPARKMAX.png ':size=330x310') ![NEO 550](img/NEOvs550.png ':size=330x230')

-To control these motors and actually manipulate a robot mechanism, we interface with the corresponding motor controllers--this is what we do in code.
-A NEO-type motor is controlled with a SPARK MAX controller (also by REV Robotics).
+To control these motors and actually manipulate a robot mechanism, we interface, or connect to them, with the corresponding motor controllers.
+For each of the motor controllers on the actual robot, we have an `object` in code that represents it.

 ## Setup & Control

 We need to do a couple of things in our program before actually controlling a motor:

+> [!NOTE]
+> We're just going to go over the syntax of how to create a motor, don't worry about creating the full fledged program around them yet.
+We will go over this in depth when we program our first subsystem.

+1. `import com.revrobotics.CANSparkMax;` - We have to import the class containing our desired motor controller (don't worry about this if you're editing on GitHub and VSCode can handle this for you if you're using that)
-1. `CANSparkMax motor;` - Declare a SPARK MAX motor controller
+2. `CANSparkMax motor;` - Declare a SPARK MAX motor controller in code that will represent the motor on our robot.
-2. `motor = new CANSparkMax(MOTOR_ID, MotorType.kBrushless);` - Initialize the object with an ID and set it to interface with a Brushless motor**
+3. `motor = new CANSparkMax(0, MotorType.kBrushless);` - Initialize the motor controller object with an ID and set it's type to a brushless motor
-3. `motor.setIdleMode(IdleMode.kBrake);` - Set the motor to "brake" mode
+4. `motor.setIdleMode(IdleMode.kBrake);` - Set the motor to "brake" mode
-4. `motor.setSmartCurrentLimit(80);` - Set a current limit of 80 amps to the motor
+5. `motor.setSmartCurrentLimit(80);` - Set a current limit of 80 amps to the motor
-5. `import ...;` - Done all of the above with the corresponding vendor dependency file and imports (WPILib-VSCode should assist you with this, or you can refer to old 1257 code)

-**Remember that all IDs should be stored in the static class `ElectricalLayout` of `Constants.java`, so `MOTOR_ID` would be a constant from there.
+For each of the motor controllers on our robot, they will have something known as a **motor id**.
+This allows us to distinguish motors so that we can control the correct ones.
+Setting these up is normally done by electronics, so we have to communicate with them and get these motor IDs.

 You can read about [Brushed vs. Brushless motors](https://cordlessdrillzone.com/drill-wars/brushless-vs-brushed-motor/) and [Brake vs. Coast mode](https://www.chiefdelphi.com/t/what-is-brake-coast-mode/163649) for more information.
 As for current limiting, it's **absolutely necessary** to set an appropriate limit as a safety, such that risk of overdrawing/damaging the motor is reduced.